 Hardship Accommodation Plan

-SBA is offering a Hardship Accommodation Plan for borrowers experiencing short-term financial challenges.
-Borrowers eligible for this plan may make reduced payments for a six-month period, with the option to renew after the plan concludes.
-Interest will continue to accrue, which may increase (or create) a balloon payment due at the end of the loan term.
-To learn more, please visit sba.gov/funding-programs/loans/covid-19-relief-options/covid-19-economic-injury-disaster-loan/manage-your-eidl.
+SBA offers Hardship Accommodation Plans for borrowers experiencing short-term financial challenges.
+Eligible borrowers may make reduced payments for a six-month period, with the option to renew.
+Interest will continue to accrue, which may increase or create a balloon payment due at the end of the loan term.

 Business Resource Partners